 We are reviewing our goals for using preferred alternatives to conventional man-made and synthetic fibers.

 Cotton is the material we use the most and accounts for about 70% of our production volume, therefore it is the area on which we can have the greatest impact.
 Compared to sustainable alternatives, conventional cotton has much greater social and environmental impacts, from cultivation to processing (water consumption, use of pesticides, carbon dioxide emissions, and respect for human rights and tracking of the supply chain).

 Wool has always been part of the identity of Benetton Group, ambassador of Italian knitwear in the world.
-This is why we are committed not only to guaranteeing the quality of the fiber, but we also aspire to increase our quota of mulesing free and recycled wool.
-It is a conscious choice that allows to protect animal welfare and to reduce the raw material with a view to circularity.
+This is why we are committed not only to guaranteeing the quality of the fiber, but we also aspire to increase our quota of recycled wool.
+It is a conscious choice that allows to reduce the raw material consumption with a view to circularity.

 Viscose represents a small part of our production (5%), however in order to preserve forests and the biodiversity heritage and reduce the environmental impact of chemical transformation processes, we are committed to sourcing sustainable viscose.
 The first steps undertaken concern the consolidation of the supply chain, the sharing of ZDHC protocols and the certification of origin of the fiber.